projectriff/cli/docs/riff_streaming_processor_create.md

 ### Options

 ```
+      --container-ref name      name of container to deploy
       --dry-run                 print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
-      --function-ref name       name of function build to deploy
+      --function-ref name       name of function to deploy
   -h, --help                    help for create
+      --image image             container image to deploy
       --input name              name of stream to read messages from (or parameter:stream, may be set multiple times)
   -n, --namespace name          kubernetes namespace (defaulted from kube config)
       --output name             name of stream to write messages to (or parameter:stream, may be set multiple times)